ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 [![](/wiki/shared/news/2025-05-15-project-loved-may-2025/727186.jpg)](https://osu.ppy.sh/community/forums/topics/2079422)

-[virkato - Waltz No. 17 in G minor, "Waltz of the Big dogs"](https://osu.ppy.sh/beatmapsets/727186#osu) by ::Kaifin::{ user=2596942 } and [melloe](https://osu.ppy.sh/users/2367616)\
+[virkato - Waltz No. 17 in G minor, "Waltz of the Big dogs"](https://osu.ppy.sh/beatmapsets/727186#osu) by ::Kaifin::{ user=2596942 } and ::melloe::{ user=2367616 }\
 300 BPM, 2:10 | 8.18★\
 *description written by ::choke enough::{ user=1629553 }*

 osu! needs more "unforgiving maps on classical songs" — is that a category?
 I'd like to think so; a niche one, at least!

-[virkato's *"Waltz of the Big dogs"*](https://osu.ppy.sh/beatmapsets/727186) by ::Kaifin::{ user=2596942 } and [melloe](https://osu.ppy.sh/users/2367616) isn't an exception to that.
+[virkato's *"Waltz of the Big dogs"*](https://osu.ppy.sh/beatmapsets/727186) by ::Kaifin::{ user=2596942 } and ::melloe::{ user=2367616 } isn't an exception to that.
 It's rare to see a rhythm map that displays ruthlessness while also being delicate, and I think this map does it well.
 Every note feels like it is placed with the intention of making you feel like you're playing the piano itself.
 Deceptively placed at 8.18★, this map is filled with jumpstreams and patterns that show no mercy.
 The question is: do you have what it takes to be a maestro?

 [![](/wiki/shared/news/2025-05-15-project-loved-may-2025/506971.jpg)](https://osu.ppy.sh/community/forums/topics/2079421)

-[nao - Folktales Princess](https://osu.ppy.sh/beatmapsets/506971#osu) by ::AtHeoN::{ user=1770367 } and [Akitoshi](https://osu.ppy.sh/users/4754771)\
+[nao - Folktales Princess](https://osu.ppy.sh/beatmapsets/506971#osu) by ::AtHeoN::{ user=1770367 } and ::Akitoshi::{ user=4754771 }\
 190 BPM, 5:30 | 7.08★\
 *description written by ::Skill::{ user=7802027 }*

-The third *Wildcard* for this month is ::AtHeoN::{ user=1770367 } and [Akitoshi](https://osu.ppy.sh/users/4754771)'s collab of [nao - Folktales Princess](https://osu.ppy.sh/beatmapsets/506971#osu).
+The third *Wildcard* for this month is ::AtHeoN::{ user=1770367 } and ::Akitoshi::{ user=4754771 }'s collab of [nao - Folktales Princess](https://osu.ppy.sh/beatmapsets/506971#osu).

 nao power metal?
 That exists...?
 Well...
 Yes, now you know.